Our DIY Vertical Chess Board hangs on the wall, so there’s no rush to finish a game. It’s a playable piece of art that everyone will love!

 Okay, so I’ll never be Bobby Fischer, but at least I have a couple of chess players in the family to make me proud.

-One of the things that Handan wanted for Barish’s teen bedroom makeover was some sort of permanent chess installation.
+One of the things that Handan wanted for Baris’s bedroom wall was some sort of permanent chess installation.
 Since horizontal real estate would be at a premium, she suggested I build a vertical chess board.
 She started yammering on about metal and magnets and frames and stain, and then before I knew it:

 She wanted me to stain a checkerboard pattern on a piece of plywood for the chess board.
 This required me to come up with a way to create clean lines with stain.
 Once I had that part figured out, the rest was relatively easy.

-The DIY vertical chess board I built for Barish’s room has metal platforms for the pieces.
-Since it would be in a teenager’s room and subject to bumping and jostling, Handan wanted to keep the chess pieces secure with magnets.
-Working with metal adds a bit of complexity to this project (I had to buy a metal-cutting blade for my table saw), but the chess board can also be made with wood or Plexiglas platforms.
+The DIY vertical chess board I built for Baris’s room has metal platforms for the pieces.
+This allowed me to add magnets to the pieces to keep them from getting bumped or jostled off the board.
+Working with metal adds a bit of complexity to this project (I had to buy a metal-cutting blade for my table saw), but this vertical chess board can also be made with wood or Plexiglas platforms.

 - 3/4 inch plywood